Large independent sets in recursive Markov random graphs: Summary of Results

-We assume throughout that $\r < 1$, and so our results do not apply to the binomial random graph.
-Our first main result is an asymptotic lower bound on $\alpha(\G)$ in terms of the prime-counting function $\pi(n)$, which is defined as the number of primes less than or equal to $n$.
+We assume throughout that $\r < 1$, and so our results do not apply to the Erd\H{o}s-R\'enyi-Gilbert random graph.
+Our first main result is an asymptotic lower bound on $\alpha(\G)$ in terms of $n$.